; Advocacy - Family and Domestic Violence Support and Accommodation - City of Wanneroo

 Expected costs

-• An estimated $10 million building costs for construction of a purposed designed supported crisis accommodation, short term refuge accommodation and medium term transitional accommodation services and ongoing operational funding commitment of $1.5M per annum.
+An estimated $10m building costs for construction of for-purpose designed supported crisis accommodation, short term refuge accommodation and medium-term transitional accommodation services and ongoing operational funding commitment of $1.5m per annum.

-• An estimated $14.2 million to commission a FDV One Stop Hub in the City of Wanneroo.
+An estimated $14.2m to commission a FDV One Stop Hub in the City of Wanneroo.

 Subscribe to project updates